-i.
-The Project site is located approximately one mile northeast of the mapped trace of the San Gregorio Fault, one of the more significant earthquake faults in the San Francisco Bay area.
+- i.
+The Project site is located approximately 1 mile northeast of the mapped trace of the San Gregorio Fault, one of the more significant earthquake faults in the San Francisco Bay area.
 Detailed seismic investigations of this fault in the nearby Pillar Point headlands, one of only two on-land exposures, revealed that it is a zone comprised of multiple strands of right-lateral strike-slip faults.
 Thus, hazards associated with surface fault rupture could potentially be present at the Project site.
 Proximity to this fault notwithstanding, the Project site is not located in a State-designated Earthquake Fault Zone (EFZ, formerly known as an Alquist-Priolo Fault Zone).
 Consequently, the potential for primary seismic ground rupture at the Project site is considered low and the potential impacts of fault rupture are considered less than significant.
-No mitigation measures are required.
+No mitigation measures are required. - ii.
+The Project site, as well as the greater San Francisco Bay region in which it is located, represents one of the most seismically active areas in the continental United States.
+As previously discussed, active earthquake faults have been mapped in relatively close proximity.
+An earthquake of moderate to high magnitude generated within the San Francisco Bay area could produce strong ground shaking at the

-&lt;sup>28 U.S. Geological Survey (USGS), 1994.
+&lt;sup>37 U.S. Geological Survey (USGS), 1994.
 Geologic Map of the Montara Mountain and San Mateo 7-1/2 Degree Quadrangles, San Mateo County, California, by Earl H. Pampeyan, Map I-2390.

-&lt;sup>29 USGS, 2015.
+&lt;sup>38 USGS, 2015.
 Half Moon Bay Quadrangle, California, San Mateo County, 7.5-minute Series, Scale 1:24,000.

-&lt;sup>30 USGS, 2005.
+&lt;sup>39 USGS, 2005.
 Final Technical Report Paleoseismic Investigation of the Northern San Gregorio Fault, Half Moon Bay, California, by William Lettis & Associates, Inc., National Earthquake Hazards Reduction Program Award No. 04HQGR0045